Skip to main content

 In those circumstances, the claim is not a challenge to the validity of a will but a request that the court use the Act to vary the terms of an otherwise valid distribution of an estate.

-If you need advice on contentious probate, contact our will dispute lawyers.
+If you need advice on contentious probate, contact our contentious probate solicitors.
 We offer a free initial consultation.